spex-xray/spex-help/source/getstarted/conda.rst

     (spex) user@linux:~> conda deactivate
     (base) user@linux:~> conda activate spex
     (spex) user@linux:~> spex
-     Welcome user to SPEX version 3.07.02
+     Welcome user to SPEX version 3.07.03

      NEW in this version of SPEX:
-    05-09-2022 Fixed m2 to cm2 conversion factor in plot area 06-09-2022 Fixed issue with dividing response matrix in trafo 19-10-2022 Fixed issue with error output table format 07-11-2022 Plot adum now outputs full range of double precision numbers 10-11-2022 Fixed issue with quotes not appearing in log save output 21-11-2022 Fixed issue with line broadening in the cluster model
+    01-12-2022 Fixed issue with plot cap command 05-12-2022 Fixed issue with knak model
+    22-03-2023 Fixed issue with treatment of bad quality bins in trafo 23-03-2023 Fixed small issues in the pyspex interface

      Currently using SPEXACT version 2.07.00.
 Type `help var calc` for details.